RadicallyOpen/RadicallyOpen/professionals.markdown

 [^subs]: You can [read the article here](/assets/Mindcafe_issue 02_final.pdf) or [subscribe to the monthly Mindcafe newsletter here](http://mindcafe.com.au)]

-Clarissa ([@GeekyOT](https://twitter.com/GeekyOT)) writes about attending an RO-DBT intensive and [looking to apply radical openness in the practice as an Occupational Therapist](http://shamelessotgeek.wordpress.com/2014/07/06/discovering-radically-open-dialectical-behaviour-therapy-ro-dbt/):
+Clarissa ([@GeekyOT](https://twitter.com/GeekyOT)) writes about attending an RODBT intensive and [looking to apply radical openness in the practice as an Occupational Therapist](http://shamelessotgeek.wordpress.com/2014/07/06/discovering-radically-open-dialectical-behaviour-therapy-ro-dbt/):

-> I’m still in the early stages of my RO-DBT training, [but] really excited to learn more about it.
+> I’m still in the early stages of my RODBT training, [but] really excited to learn more about it.
 I can see lots of applications and think it will be very valuable when interwoven with my occupational therapy practice.